SeanRoy/lambda-maven-plugin/README.md

 please remember to add them to .gitignore.

 ### Releases
-2.2.9-SNAPSHOT Unreleased
+2.2.9
-* Adding ability to set proxy
+* Added ability to set http proxy on AWS clients.
+[Issue 39](https://github.com/SeanRoy/lambda-maven-plugin/issues/39)

 2.2.8
 * Added the ability to set an alias for the new function version, provided publish=true.
 Fixes [Issue 74](https://github.com/SeanRoy/lambda-maven-plugin/issues/74)